How to build a marketplace: A quick-start guide

 • Responsibility for fulfillment

-In a marketplace, the sellers are usually responsible for shipping their products to the customers, although some marketplaces may offer centralized fulfillment services.
+In a physical goods marketplace, the sellers are usually responsible for shipping their products to the customers, although some marketplaces may offer centralized fulfillment services.
 In a traditional ecommerce model, the business running the site is responsible for fulfillment.

 • Customer relationship